BlueBrain/sonata-extension/source/sonata_simulation.rst

    =============================== ========== =========== ====================================
    celsius                         float      Optional    Temperature of experiment.
 Default is 34.0. v_init                          float      Optional    Initial membrane voltage in mV.
-Default is -80. synapses_init_depleted          boolean    Optional    Synapse at start of simulation are in depleted state.
-Default is false. extracellular_calcium           float      Optional    Extracellular calcium concentration.
+Default is -80. spike_location                  text       Optional    The spike detection location.
+Can be either ‘soma’ or 'AIS' for detecting spikes in either the soma or axon initial segment, respectively.
+Default is 'soma'. extracellular_calcium           float      Optional    Extracellular calcium concentration.
 When this parameter is provided, apply it to the synapse uHill parameter to scale the U parameter of synapses (py-neurodamus only feature).
 If not specified, U is set directly as read from edges file. randomize_gaba_rise_time        boolean    Optional    When true, enable legacy behavior to randomize the GABA_A rise time in the helper functions.
 Default is false which will use a prescribed value for GABA_A rise time. mechanisms                                 Optional    Properties to assign values to variables in synapse MOD files.